-The Parkersburg, West Virginia, Disposal Site (site) was inspected on October 24, 2019.
+The U.S. Department of Energy (DOE) Office of Legacy Management (LM) Parkersburg, West Virginia, Disposal Site (site) was inspected on October 26, 2020.
 No evidence of erosion or slope instability on the disposal cell was noted during the inspection.
+A couple minor maintenance needs were noted during the inspection.
 A follow-up or contingency inspection is not required.
 No evidence of trespass was observed.